-The summer months bring many things with it — warmer weather, longer daylight hours, and more opportunities for socialization to name a few.
+The summer months bring many things with them — warmer weather, longer daylight hours, and more opportunities for socialization to name a few.
 If we are to face the facts, the American brand of social life often includes the not-so-secret ingredient of alcohol.
 Mainstream media rarely portrays a good time without a beer or cocktail in hand, despite the fact that at least 30% of Americans do not consume alcohol for one reason or another.
 So don’t let this common depiction discourage you, there are many ways to participate in summer fun that don’t involve alcohol.
-We have also included some ways to help you stay sober during the summer if you do find yourself in social situations with alcohol and you are still in the recovering stages of alcoholism.
+We have also included some ways to help you stay sober during the summer if you do find yourself in social situations with alcohol and you are still in the recovery stages of alcoholism.

-Alcohol Not Included Activities
+Alcohol Free Activities

 Many places don’t allow any food or drink, let alone alcohol such as museums, many stores, and historical churches.
 You can also look up “dry counties”, places that don’t serve any alcohol within the town limits and see what fun things they have to offer.

 Places designed for children and family programs often don’t serve alcohol for obvious reasons.
 Spend time with your own kids or join a friend’s family summer vacation and delight your inner child with a summer of water parks, arcades, and theme parks.
 You don’t even have to have kids as an excuse to enjoy these things!
 More and more people of all ages are embracing the childlike wonder of these types of places.